 That means you have to create a brand in less than seven seconds.
 Here are some tips to do just that:

-Add trust builders.
+Add trust builders

-Display the On-line Better Business Bureau logo, the VeriSign logo, association emblems and other credibility builders to the home page and throughout the site – especially on the pages where your MDA is performed.
+Display the On-line Better Business Bureau logo, the VeriSign logo, association emblems and other trust builders to the home page and throughout the site – especially on the pages where your MDA is performed.

-Demonstrate your corporate culture.
+Demonstrate your corporate culture

 Your on-line corporate culture should be client-centric.
 Some elements that demonstrate your concern for the site visitor’s convenience and well-being include: